-Implementing a microgrid provides facilities clean energy at a lower cost than conventional power generation.
-Cost savings and emergency backup power are two major advantages to solar microgrids, but the largest advantage is the control owners have over their facilities and the significant energy savings that can be achieved.
+Implementing a microgrid provides facilities with clean energy at a lower cost than conventional power generation.
+Cost savings and emergency backup power are two major advantages to solar microgrids.
+Still, the largest advantage is the control owners have over their facilities and the significant energy savings that can be achieved.

 Here is a breakdown of the major benefits owners can expect from microgrid systems:

 A microgrid reduces utility costs by either disconnecting from the grid or using power from the grid at times of lower cost.
-While solar power may not be enough to completely supplement all energy costs, owners are able to secure long-term natural gas contracts.
+While solar power may not be enough to supplement all energy costs completely, owners can secure long-term natural gas contracts.
 In ideal situations, heat recovery will help reduce gas consumption as well.
 Solar microgrid systems are flexible and allow different configurations to provide the most energy savings and protect against utility rate spikes and changes.

 Solar power today is now at grid parody.
 For owners whose utility rates are based on kWh consumption, solar power is equal to the cost of power from the grid.
 Therefore, owners will not pay higher rates for producing solar energy.
 With the ability to net meter, owners will see positive cash flows in the first year under these rate structures.

-Owners who buy power with lower kWh costs but high demand costs are able to use a microgrid system to reduce demand costs while lowering the amount of kWh consumed from the grid.
+Owners who buy power with lower kWh costs but high demand costs can use a microgrid system to reduce demand costs while lowering the amount of kWh consumed from the grid.
 Depending on the cost of demand, microgrids can show higher annual net savings than a renewable energy system alone.